-There is currently no market through which the Subscription Receipts may be sold.
-There can be no assurance that an active trading market will develop for the Subscription Receipts after the Offering, or if developed, that such a market will be sustained at the price level of the Offering.
+There is currently no market through which the Units or the Series E First Preference Shares may be sold.
+There can be no assurance that an active trading market will develop for the Units or the Series E First Preference Shares after the Offering, or if developed, that such a market will be sustained at the price level of the Offering.
+A Warrant may not be separated from the related Series D First Preference Share comprised in a Unit.